Skip to content

 Merchant ->> ACS: POST threeDSMethodData (hidden iframe)

-ACS -->> Gateway: Notification (via threeDsMethodNotificationUrl)
+ACS -->> Gateway: Notification (via three_ds_method_notification_url)

-Merchant ->> Gateway: POST /api/three-ds/{id}/request-authentication
+Merchant ->> Gateway: POST /api/transactions/three-ds/{id}/request-authentication

 Gateway -->> Merchant: Response (approved, or challenge required)